-Though admission to Whitworth’s MBA is competitive, the Graduate Admissions Committee dedicates itself to a thorough, holistic review of each application.
-Our objective is to get to know each applicant as an individual who brings particular strengths and unique experiences to his/her program.
+Though admission to Whitworth's Master in Teaching Program is competitive, the Graduate Admissions Committee dedicates itself to a thorough, holistic review of each application.
+Our objective is to get to know each applicant as an individual who brings particular strengths and unique experiences to his/her future role in the classroom.
 This understanding helps us to determine whether an applicant is a good fit for Whitworth — and whether Whitworth is a good fit for the applicant.

-The Admissions Committee strongly encourages all applicants to visit Whitworth University to learn more about the MBA program from current students, faculty and staff.
-Our convenient location in downtown Spokane in the University District is centrally located for easy access.
-We welcome applicants to sit in on an MBA class; call to schedule a time (509.777.3222).
+The Admissions Committee strongly encourages all applicants to visit Whitworth University to learn more about the MIT Program from current students, faculty and staff.
+To arrange a visit, please call 509.777.3222.

-The Whitworth evening MBA admissions committee carefully considers each completed application, with no particular weight put on any one piece of the application.
+The Whitworth MIT admissions committee carefully considers each completed application, with no particular weight placed on any one piece of the application.

-Below are some tips to consider as you put together your application:
+Below are some tips to consider as you complete your application:

 On your résumé, please include both work experience and, where applicable, service activities and recognitions.

 Service, activities and recognition, such as public, community or military service, travel experiences, extracurricular activities, and any honors or recognitions received are all important indicators of an applicant's motivation and character.
 The most appropriate place to include this information is on your résumé.
-The accompanying essays may also be an appropriate place to discuss your personal background.
+The essay that accompanies your application may also be an appropriate place to discuss your personal background

 Recommendations are completed via an online recommendation request sent directly to each reference once you begin the application process.

-Order official transcripts from ALL colleges or universities previously attended; have them sent directly to:
+Order official transcripts from ALL colleges or universities previously attended; send them directly to:

 300 W. Hawthorne Road